the-teachingRSE-project/competencies/competencies.md

 Nevertheless, they are required and hence the values and competencies form a common denominator that unifies RSEs and enables them to identify with this domain that will become critically important for many areas of science.
-These competencies at the intersection of research and software engineering coupled with a firm belief in team processes makes RSEs sought after on the job market and their values make them responsible members of a digital society.
+These competencies at the intersection of research and SE coupled with a firm belief in team processes makes RSEs sought after on the job market and their values make them responsible members of a digital society.
 This yields a qualification profile which makes